Learning from the Lake: Using Primary Sources at LCMM to Teach Key Proficiencies.

 $950 ($1400 with 3 credits)

 View a live-stream tour of a shipwreck through the camera lens of an underwater robot.
-Explore every nook and cranny of a creaky, tarry replica of a Revolutionary War gunboat.
+Explore every nook and cranny of a creaky, tarry replica of a Revolutionary War gunboat or a steamboat wreck as weather allows.
 Paddle to the shores of an archaeological site that was frequented by indigenous people for thousands of years.
 Browse (very carefully!) through boxes of fascinating museum artifacts yet to be displayed.
-Closely examine many life forms in the lake, from microscopic plants to flopping fish.
+Closely examine many life forms in the lake, from microscopic plants to flopping fish and microplastics that effect lake quality.

 All of these concepts will then be incorporated into two culminating projects that participants will collaborate on and ultimately present.